-Generic Name: acamprosate (Pronunciation: a KAM proe sate)
+Generic Name: acamprosate

 What is acamprosate (Campral)?

-Acamprosate affects chemicals in the brain that may become unbalanced in a person who is addicted to alcohol.
+Acamprosate affects chemicals in the brain that may be unbalanced in a person who is addicted to alcohol.
 Acamprosate works by restoring this chemical balance in the brain in an alcohol-dependent person who has recently quit drinking.

-Acamprosate is not likely to be helpful to a person who has not already quit drinking or undergone detoxification.
-It may not be helpful to a person who is also addicted to other substances besides alcohol.
+Acamprosate is not likely to be helpful if you have not already quit drinking or undergone detoxification.
+It may not help you if you are also addicted to other substances besides alcohol.

 round, white, imprinted with 333

 What are the possible side effects of acamprosate (Campral)?